w3-engineers/telemesh/CONTRIBUTING.md

 can pick up where you leave off.

-## Your First Contribution
+## Your First Contribution <a name="firstcontribution"></a>

-Unsure where to begin contributing to Atom?
-You can start by looking through these `beginner` and `help-wanted` issues:
+Unsure where to begin contributing to Telemesh?
+You can start by looking through these `good-first` and `help-wanted` issues:

 * [Good first issues](https://github.com/w3-engineers/telemesh/labels/good%20first%20issue) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues](https://github.com/w3-engineers/telemesh/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues](https://github.com/w3-engineers/telemesh/labels/help%20wanted) - issues which should be a bit more involved than `good-first` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.